mscheel/firebass/phase2.md

 Notice how the class is `time`, perhaps the `[0-9]+` part of the image filename is a timestamp.
 Adding them gives `134906793` which converts to 04/11/1974 @ 10:06am (UTC).

+The image 2's filename is "12discovery4446.png".
+Was visible earlier in the competition.

 One of the top results after googling for `found evidence 1974` is *Lucy* the australopithecus.

 #### Clue 4